-- · whether a home visit was clinically necessary; and - the urgency of the need for medical attention.
+- whether a home visit was clinically necessary; and - the urgency of the need for medical attention.

+Practice staff were able to describe the system in place to assess the urgency of need when patients called to make an appointment.
+Staff were able to offer telephone consultations and would liaise with the GPs if a home visit was requested.
 In cases where the urgency of need was so great that it would be inappropriate for the patient to wait for a GP home visit, alternative emergency care arrangements were made.
 Clinical and non-clinical staff were aware of their responsibilities when managing requests for home visits.